Bambusgamer/bitfieldencoder/README.md

 ## Usage

-The library exports a single class, BitfieldEncoder, that you can use to define your encoding schema and perform the encoding and decoding.
+The library exports the class BitfieldEncoder, that you can use to define your encoding schema and perform the encoding and decoding.
 Here's an example of how you could use the library to pack and unpack some data:

 ```javascript
 const BitfieldEncoder = require('bitfield-encoder');